Party representing producers and exporters formed

 Mr Rintoul said the party already has more than 200 members, and about 10 new members are joining each week.
 Five hundred members are needed to become a registered political party.

-Next story in Political: Myanmar president set to visit NZ
+Next story in Politics: Myanmar president set to visit NZ

 Copyright © 2012, Radio New Zealand